PhenoBench -- A Large Dataset and Benchmarks for Semantic Image Interpretation in the Agricultural Domain: Our Dataset

 Additionally, we observe a large variability in terms of overlap between plants.
 They are clearly separated at the beginning of the recording campaign but show a considerable overlap at the last recording date. \cref{fig:growth_stages} shows the same area of the field over the course of three weeks showing the variation in terms of growth stage but also the overlap between crops.

-In \cref{fig:plant_size_statistics}, we provide an overview of the plant sizes in terms of the area covered by the plant instances that shows the diversity in terms of growth stages.
-Finally, we present in \cref{fig:leaf_statistics} the distribution of leaves per plant of completely visible plants in the training and validation split.
+In \cref{fig:plant_size_statistics}, we provide an overview of the plant sizes \change{per data collection day} in terms of the area covered by the plant instances that shows the diversity in terms of growth stages. \change{While on May 20$^\text{th}$ plants with a small coverage are predominately present, the plant area of plants naturally increased in the following weeks.
+On May 26$^\text{th}$, the amount of larger plants increases.
+At the latest date, June 5$^\text{th}$, the amount of larger plants further increases and the distribution gets more long-tailed as now all plants directly compete for space, which is also visually visible from the larger overlap between neighboring plants.
+Thus, only few plants are able to develop a larger canopy cover.}